act-rules/act-rules.github.io/_rules/line-height-not-important-78fd32.md

 #### Passed Example 2

-This `p` element has a [line-height][] of `24px` specified via the style attribute, which is above the recommended minimum given the specified font size is 16 pixels.
+This `p` element has a [line-height][] of `24px` specified via the style attribute, which is equal to the recommended minimum given the specified font size is 16 pixels.

 ```html
 <html>